 Evaluation

-To receive credit for MATH 409, a student must achieve a course composite grade of at least a C— (60 percent).
-A student must achieve combined grade of at least 50 per cent on the midterm and final examinations.
+To receive credit for MATH 409, you must achieve a course composite grade of at least a C– (60%) and a combined grade of at least 50% on the midterm and final assessments.

 Activity